 Why You’ve Got to Ditch the Sugar Habit

-We’re all familiar with the evils of sugar consumption.
-Sugar is hidden in all sorts of foods including bread and salad dressing.
-Add to that our love for treats like cookies and ice cream and it’s no wonder national sugar consumption is skyrocketing.
-Unfortunately, all this added sugar is doing a lot of damage to our health and it’s making us gain weight in record numbers despite the increased focus on health and fitness
+Now more than ever we have to get serious about ditching the sugar habit.
+Sugar is detrimental to our immune system and we all want our immune systems functioning as well as they can during the pandemic.
+Besides snacks and desserts, sugar is hidden in all sorts of foods including bread and salad dressing.
+All this added sugar is doing a lot of damage to our health and it’s making us gain weight in record numbers despite the increased focus on health and fitness

 It’s time get serious about getting rid of added sugar from your diet.
 Here’s are five reasons why you should do a sugar detox and do what you can to avoid consuming sugar as much as possible.